bert-github/tpac-schedule/README.md

 ### calendar-order.js

-This JavaScript is linked from the HTML files and contains routines to re-sort the lists of events, when the user clicks a corresponding buttons.
+This JavaScript is linked from the HTML files and contains routines to re-sort the lists of events, when the user clicks corresponding buttons.